dandrei/sodium-reaction/README.md

 After the initial commit, I slept on it for a few months while working on other projects, and decided there's a better way.
 Inspired by Merrick Christensen's [Headless User Interface Components](https://twitter.com/iammerrick/status/1011280034626134016), I decided to separate the UI from the data, and to create a standardized way for React to talk to Sodium.
 I also simplified the code in order to demonstrate the advantages of using Sodium with React.

 The UI component now simply consumes the state of a headless component that is bound to the FRP code.
 This allows the state to be built in an declarative manner.
+The third example is no longer related to graforlock's samples, and it combines the features of the first two.

 But wait, isn't React already declarative?
 React is declarative when it comes to mapping the state to the DOM.
 But you're still in imperative land when it comes to actually building the state.
 FRP also makes building the state declarative.